glenorock/Pearl-EPP-Client/README.md

 </ol>

 # Run the server
-In order to run the server, simply execute the command <b> morbo server.pl </b> while in development environment
+In order to run the server, simply execute the command <b> morbo -l http://*:3003 server.pl </b> while in development environment

 # ToDo
 <ol>